This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and

 - Time Required: We recommend a minimum of an hour for Wat Pho.
-This provides you with enough time to see the Reclining Buddha and wander areas of the compound more broadly.
+This gives you enough time to see the Reclining Buddha and, more broadly, wander areas of the compound.
 Note that guided tours are available for various prices and durations.

-- How to Get There: Check out this Google Map for details on public and private transit options and the associated time required.
-It is located directly beside the Grand Palace (10 minutes walking), making this an easy add-on for those with a bit more time.
+- How to Get There: Check out this Google Map for details on public and private transit options and the required time.
+It is located directly beside the Grand Palace (a 10-minute walk), making this an easy add-on for those with more time.

-BKK is located just over 30 kilometres from the city center and is connected through several private and public transit options.
-Taxis are generally the most efficient way of reaching the city center and luckily, they are relatively inexpensive – provided you seek out one that has a meter.
+BKK is just over 30 kilometres from the city center and is connected through several private and public transit options.
+Taxis are generally the most efficient way of reaching the city center, and luckily, they are relatively inexpensive – provided you seek one that has a meter.

 Public transit options include:

-- Bus Bor Khor Sor (Passenger Terminal): Buses depart from 5:40 AM – 9:00 PM, connecting the airport with various destinations throughout Bangkok.
+- Bus Bor Khor Sor (Passenger Terminal): Buses depart from 5:40 a.m. to 9:00 p.m., connecting the airport with various destinations throughout Bangkok.
 Purchase tickets at the Public Transport Center in the airport.

 - Bus BMTA (Passenger Terminal): A secondary bus system with alternate routes and longer hours.
 Purchase tickets at the Public Transport Center in the airport.

 - Public Van (Pick-Up at Arrival Terminal, Gates 1 and 8): Vans connect the airport with various destinations throughout the city throughout the day.
 They generally depart when the van is full.

-- Airport Rail Link: Service from Phaya Thai Station to the airport, with stops at 6 stations en route.
-Express routes and standard routes are available, with total line travel time ranging from 15 – 30 minutes.
+- Airport Rail Link: Service from Phaya Thai Station to the airport, with stops at six stations en route.
+Express and standard routes are available, with total line travel time ranging from 15 – 30 minutes.

 - Airport Transfer Bus (Departs BKK on Passenger Terminal 1st Floor): A FREE bus transfer service that connects Don Muaeng Airport with Suvarnabhumi Airport from 5:00 a.m. to midnight daily.